Adsense 3 -->

 Her mission is to give back to the elderly who paved the way for youth such as herself.
 Ms. Tiera J. Conley planned recruited young adolescents as volunteers.
 No experience is needed, volunteers learn on the job, and have a go-getter attitude is the only requirements.
 The program is seeking teens who are willing to volunteer their free time giving back to senior citizens and disable people.

 The youth will provide one free bag of groceries per family.
 And spend invaluable time being active listeners as seniors share their stories.
 This approach may require youth working in teams or groups, spending between 30 minutes to one hour with participants.
 The program is free of charge and has no restrictions and is open to Hanford/Lemoore Residents but will expand to surrounding areas of Kings CO. in the near future.

-The senior and disable Meal Program is community based.
+The senior and disable Meal Program is community-based.
 All donations and contributions are welcome and encouraged.
 90% of all monetary collected will be directed toward the operation and maintenance of the program.
-The mission is to equip youth for leadership by demonstrate their skills and abilities in the community.
-If you are a young adolescent and want to volunteer your time call us for more information at (559) 900-8695 regarding program.
+The mission is to equip youth for leadership by demonstrating their skills and abilities in the community.
+If you are a young adolescent and want to volunteer your time call us for more information at (559) 900-8695 regarding the program.